SolaceProducts/terraform-solacebroker-queue-endpoint/examples/non-exclusive-queue/README.md

 ### Access to a PubSub+ broker

-If you don't already have access to a broker, refer to the [Developers page](https://www.solace.dev/) to get started.
+If you don't already have access to a broker, refer to the [Developers page](https://www.solace.dev/) for options to get started.

 ### Adjust Provider Configuration